Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 \subsubsection{Prospects for direct medium and high-mass dark Higgs searches}

 With $3 \abinv$ of $14 \tev$ $pp$ data collected at the future HL-LHC, the sensitivity to both medium and high-mass dark Higgs boson can be significantly improved.
-In the high mass range, the HL-LHC will allow to improve the sensitivity by about a factor of three, probing mixing angles $\sin \theta$ e.g. down to 0.06 at $400 \gev$ and 0.17 at $1 \tev$~\cite{CidVidal:2018eel}.
-Mixing angles even reaching down to 0.01 for dark higgs mass below $3 \tev$ could be tested with $20 \abinv$ of a future $14 \tev$ muon collider~\cite{Buttazzo:2018qqp}.
+In the high mass range, the HL-LHC will allow improving the sensitivity by about a factor of three, probing mixing angles $\sin \theta$ e.g. down to 0.06 at $400 \gev$ and 0.17 at $1 \tev$~\cite{CidVidal:2018eel}.
+Mixing angles even reaching down to 0.01 for dark Higgs mass below $3 \tev$ could be tested with $20 \abinv$ of a future $14 \tev$ muon collider~\cite{Buttazzo:2018qqp}.

 In the intermediate mass range ($10 \gev \lesssim m_h \lesssim 100 \gev$), the HL-LHC will be able to probe mixing angles around 0.005~\cite{Carena:2022yvx}.
 A future electron-positron collider will provide further improvements on $\sin \theta$ using both associate production $e^+ e^- \to Z \phi$~\cite{Drechsel:2018mgd} and exotic decays of the SM-like Higgs boson $h \to \phi \phi$~\cite{Frugiuele:2018coc}.
-The former will be particularly important in the otherwise difficult to constrain mass range above $m_h / 2$.
+The former will be particularly important in the otherwise difficult-to-constrain mass range above $m_h / 2$.